howerj/httpc/readme.md

   eventually be rendered futile, the best one can hope for is eternal return, are you proud of what you have achieved?
 Or will you die like a dog in the face of heat-death?
+* This library does not implement [WebSockets][], but looking through the specification, they should be fairly easy to implement.

 # BUGS